lukso-network/docs/docs/learn/dapp-developer/multi-provider.md

 :::info Maintaining compatibility

 The Universal Profile Browser Extension only handles **one active account connection** at a time.
 This behavior differs from regular wallets.
-Therefore, the `disconnectWallet()` method should be called on every provider's `accountsChanged` and `chainChanged` events.
-The state updates will ensure the Web3-Onboard connection synchronizes with the extension.
+Therefore, the **Disconnect** methods should be called on every provider's `accountsChanged` and `chainChanged` events.

 :::